PersonalisedNutrition/Decision-Logs/README.md

 >
 > **Decision results:**
 >
-> 1.There are two types of checks, the first is self-checking and the second is having another group member to check.
+> 1. There are two types of checks, the first is self-checking and the second is having another group member to check.
-> 2.Create a "check ring" to avoid possible mistakes
+> 2. Create a "check ring" to avoid possible mistakes
 >
->
 > **Decision Risks:**
 >
-> 1.The workload of each team member will increase.
+> 1. The workload of each team member will increase.
-> 2.Work efficiency may be reduced.
+> 2. Work efficiency may be reduced.
 >
 > **Decision process and decision analysis:**[link to the document](https://docs.google.com/spreadsheets/d/1RkY096tJSgi-kvxhQjRj9ckXJtfF_9kK/edit#gid=827619485)
 >